csillacs/xmasphp/README.md

 # xmasphp

-School project, using HTML, CSS, PHP, JavaScript, XAMPP It is a webstore, including registration, login and contact forms, add items to cart, remove from cart etc. functions.
+School project, using HTML, CSS, PHP, JavaScript, MyPHPAdmin, XAMPP It is a webstore, including registration, login and contact forms, add items to cart, remove from cart etc. functions.

 Credit: PHPMailer